jeffreylanters/unity-tweens/README.md

 #### TweenMaterialAlpha `version 1.0.9`

-Instantiates a Tween animating the MaterialAlpha.
+Instantiates a Tween animating the alpha of a Material.

 ```cs
 <GameObject, Component>.TweenMaterialAlpha (float to, float duration);